Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 ## 📍`origin-converter` in Rococo

-- Defined ways in which we can convert a multilocation to a dispatch origin, typically used by the **Transact** instruction:
+- Defines ways in which we can convert a multilocation to a dispatch origin, typically used by the `Transact` instruction:
-- Child parachain origins are converted to signed origins through **LocationConverter** (`OriginKind == Sovereign`).
+- Child parachain origins are converted to signed origins through **_LocationConverter_** (`OriginKind == Sovereign`).
 - Child parachains can also be converted to native parachain origins (`OriginKind == Native`).
-- Local 32 byte origins are converted to signed 32 byte origins
+- Local 32 byte origins are converted to signed 32 byte origins (`OriginKind == Native`).

 Notes:

-Here two things should catch our eye.
-First, there exists the concept of a "parachain dispatch origin" which is used for very specific functions (like, e.g., opening a channel with another chain).
+- There exists the concept of a "parachain dispatch origin" which is used for very specific functions (like, e.g., opening a channel with another chain).
+This gets checked with the _ensure_parachain!_ macro.
-Second, system parachains are able to dispatch as root origins, as they can bee seen as an extension to the rococo runtime itself.
+- System parachains are able to dispatch as root origins, as they can bee seen as an extension to the rococo runtime itself.

 ---

 ## 🔧 `WeightTrader` in Rococo

-- Weight is converted to fee with the **WeightToFee** type.
+- Weight is converted to fee with the **_WeightToFee_** type.
-- The asset in which we charge for fee is **RocLocation**.
+- The asset in which we charge for fee is **_RocLocation_**.
   This means we can only pay for xcm execution in the **native currency**
-- Fees will go to the block author thanks to **ToAuthor**
+- Fees will go to the block author thanks to **_ToAuthor_**

 ```rust
 impl xcm_executor::Config for XcmConfig {